1. Home

 Glass doors and large windows can transform a container into a visually stunning flower shop.
 Use climate control and integrated shelving to display floral arrangements, potted plants, and gardening accessories.
 These shops perform well in pedestrian-heavy zones and near markets.

-6. Street Food Kitchen Container
+6. Fast Food & Street Kitchen Container Shops

 7. Shipping Container Ice Cream Shop